Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields

 \section{Conclusion}

-In this paper we have built a version of the non-perturbative renormalization group flow including non-trivial dependence of the effective vertices on the relevant and marginal operators in a sector mixing melonics and pseudo-melonics interactions.
+In this paper we have built a version of the non-perturbative renormalization group flow including nontrivial dependence of the effective vertices on the relevant and marginal operators in a sector mixing melonics and pseudo-melonics interactions.
 This allows to use them to solve the renormalization group flow of the full operators in the UV, and close the infinite hierarchy equation coming from the flow equations.
-The resulting flow equations seems to indicate the existence of a non-trivial UV attractive fixed point including only purely melonic interactions.
-However, we showed that Ward identity are strongly violated at this fixed point.
-As a result, our unique fixed point seems to be unphysical, and the possible existence of other non-trivial fixed points far away of our investigation procedure seems to be necessary.
+The resulting flow equations seems to indicate the existence of a nontrivial UV attractive fixed point including only purely melonic interactions.
+However, we showed that Ward identity is strongly violated at this fixed point.
+As a result, our unique fixed point seem to be unphysical, and the possible existence of other nontrivial fixed points far away of our investigation procedure seems to be necessary.

-The importance to include the contraint coming from Ward identity in the resolution of the flow equation is not a novelty, and is well known in gauge theory, especially in QCD non-perturbative approach.
-Note that its not the only limitation of our results. despite the fact that we don't crudely truncate the flow, we have made some approximations whose consistency have to be supported in forthcoming works.
+The importance to include the constraint coming from Ward identity in the resolution of the flow equation is not a novelty, and is well known in gauge theory, especially in QCD nonperturbative approach.
+Note that it is not the only limitation of our results.
+Despite the fact that we do not crudely truncate the flow, we have made some approximations whose consistency have to be supported in forthcoming works.
 In particular our investigations have been limited on the symmetric phase, ensuring convergence of any expansion around vanishing means field.
-Moreover, we have retained only the first terms in the derivative expansion of the $2$-point function, and only considered the local potential approximation, i.e. potentials which can be expanded as an infinite sum of melonic and pseudo melonic local interactions.
-Some deviations from ultra locality could be introduce non-trivial effects having the same power counting with ultra-locals interactions with higher valences, and then have to contribute with them on the same footing.
-All these difficulties are not took into account in our conclusions, and will be discussed on some works in progress.
+Moreover, we have retained only the first terms in the derivative expansion of the two-point function, and only considered the local potential approximation, i.e. potentials which can be expanded as an infinite sum of melonic and pseudo melonic local interactions.
+Some deviations from ultra locality could be introduce nontrivial effects having the same power counting with ultralocals interactions with higher valences, and then to contribute with them on the same footing.
+All these difficulties are not taken into account in our conclusions, and will be discussed in some works in progress.

 \begin{appendices}